GB 6675.3-2025 Safety of toys - Part 3: Flammability

 process designed to clean textile articles in an aqueous bath

-Note 1 to entry: Washing includes all or some of the following operations in relevant combinations:
+Note: Washing includes all or some of the following operations in relevant combinations:

-— soaking, pre-washing and main washing – carried out usually with heating, mechanical action and in the presence of detergents or other products – and rinsing;
+——Soaking, pre-washing and main washing – carried out usually with heating, mechanical action and in the presence of detergents or other products – and rinsing;

 These operations may be carried out by machine or by hand.